-At June 30, 2020 and 2019, the Corporation's investments included money market mutual funds totaling \$30,135,119 and \$2,982,650 respectively, held by the bond trustees, which were entirely covered by collateral in the trustee's name.
+At June 30, 2021 and 2020, the Corporation's investments with the State Treasurer totaled \$15,362,667 and \$0 respectively.
+At June 30, 2021 and 2020, the Corporation's investments included money market mutual funds totaling \$3,362,181 and \$30,135,119 respectively, held by the bond trustees, which were entirely covered by collateral in the trustee's name.
 All money market investments are redeemable in full immediately but are shown as restricted cash and cash equivalents in the statements of net position as they are held for debt service or project construction.
 All money market mutual funds are valued using amortized cost.
+Investments with the State Treasurer are measured at fair value using the net asset value (NAV) per share practical expedient.
+The investments carried at net asset value have no unfunded commitments and can be redeemed at any time.